department-of-veterans-affairs/va.gov-team/products/health-care/checkin/team/processes.md

             - Updating of release notes (Product)
             - Notification of Training & Contact Center et. al. (Product)
             - Closing of all tickets & the Epic (Engineering & Product)
-        - Choose a release date that is at least 2 weeks from the date it was decided
     - Product will
         - Post a release note to the [Release Notes](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/release-plan/check-in-release-notes.md) page and to the [check-in-release-planning](https://dsva.slack.com/archives/C03KQAUFVT6) channel for review by Engineering
         - Remove the Epic from the Planned Releases list
-        - Notify Training & Contact Center et. al. of the release (see [Notifications of Releases & Updates to Planned Releases](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/team/processes.md#notifications-of-releases--updates-to-planned-releases))
+        - Notify Training, Contact Center, & Comms of the release (see [Notifications of Releases & Updates to Planned Releases](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/team/processes.md#notifications-of-releases--updates-to-planned-releases))
 - Tech debt & Bugs & stand-alone tickets that are pushed as soon as approved
     - Engineering will
-        - Post a notice in the check-in-release-planning channel on the day an item has been merged and is expected to go to production
+        - Post a notice in the [check-in-release-planning](https://dsva.slack.com/archives/C03KQAUFVT6) channel on the day an item has been merged and is expected to go to production
     - Product will
         - Create a release note, if needed, and post it after 3 pm when the item gets pushed to production
         - Post a release note to the [Release Notes](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/release-plan/check-in-release-notes.md) page and to the [check-in-release-planning](https://dsva.slack.com/archives/C03KQAUFVT6) channel for review by Engineering
-        - Notify Training & Contact Center et. al. of the release (see [Notifications of Releases & Updates to Planned Releases](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/team/processes.md#notifications-of-releases--updates-to-planned-releases))
+        - Notify Training, Contact Center, & Comms of the release (see [Notifications of Releases & Updates to Planned Releases](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/team/processes.md#notifications-of-releases--updates-to-planned-releases))

 ## Notifications of Releases & Updates to Planned Releases